 Guy Delcambre has a rare gift with words.
 His wife died suddenly in 2010, leaving him as single parent to their three children.
 He manages to squeeze out grace from grief and drops it onto the page.
 It is a privilege to have him share his story today: A long time ago in […]

 If something’s worth doing, it’s worth doing badly.
 Sitting on a leather sofa, sipping water and wiping tears, I presented her with my angsty questions.
 I looked at her proper grown-up mantel piece and knew that I was supposed to be grown up by now, in my mid-twenties.
-She pulled her fingers through […]
+She pulled her fingers through her hair, […]

 Genevieve Thul has had one health battle after another, both with herself and her children.
 I mentioned one of these battles in a former five-minute-Friday post.
 I love her commitment to seeking God in the midst of pain.
-This is her God and Suffering story: Pain is a lost emotion in the sea […]
+This is her God and Suffering story: Pain is a lost emotion in the sea of verses […]

 I heard Emily Wierenga’s voice for the first time a while ago, on a youtube video, and I smiled, because it so perfectly matches her blog.
 She speaks softly and gently so you need to lean in close; it is full of sweetness and sparkles with the kind of joy that has been hard-won.
 I […]